M-K-Chawla/Detecting-Parkinson-s-Disease-Using-Machine-Learning/README.md

 # Detecting-Parkinson-s-Disease-Using-Machine-Learning
 More than 10 million people are living with Parkinson’s Disease worldwide, according to the Parkinson’s Foundation.
-While Parkinson’s cannot be cured, early detection along with proper medication can significantly improve symptoms and quality of life.
+While Parkinson’s cannot be cured, early detection along with proper medication can significantly improve symptoms and quality of life..